 Becoming a Travel Nurse: Landing that First Gig

 Now, you’re finally ready to land that first gig.
 You and your recruiter will work together to find an assignment you want and submit your application.
-Some jobs can have as many as 20 applicants in the first few minutes, which is why it’s so important to have that profile completely filled out.
+Some jobs, especially a travel nursing assignment at high-demand healthcare facilities, can have as many as 20 applicants in the first few minutes, which is why it’s so important to have that profile completely filled out.
 Depending on the facility or the department, you may have either an interview or receive an auto offer.
 Both have their distinct benefits.

-With an interview, you’ll be able to ask any questions about the unit: including how many patients are typical, what shift you’d work and any other pertinent information.
+With an interview, you’ll be able to ask any questions about the unit: including how many patients are typical, what shift you’d work and any other pertinent information relevant to your nursing specialties.
 Remember though, you’re still competing for this job with plenty of others so you’ll want to position yourself and your experience in the best light—this is the time to brag on yourself!

 If the position uses an auto offer, your profile is everything.
 The hiring manager at the facility will take a look through everything in your profile and decide if they want to hire you without ever speaking to you.
 It’s fast—sometimes auto offers come in extremely quickly.
 The one downside is that you won’t be able to ask any questions about the unit or the facility, however you should be able to filter any questions through your recruiter.